hughrun/recipe_trove/README.md

+**Due to Twitter API changes this code no longer works and will not be updated**

 # Recipe Trove

 A Twitter bot that takes a query and responds with either a recipe from the National Library of Australia's **Trove** digitised newspaper archive, or a message saying nothing can be found.